Get ready to sing “Fly, Eagles, Fly,” but keep your tailgate spread at home.

-However, it will not be open when fans return in a limited capacity.
-A rep from the Eagles said The FOX Bet Lounge will not be open to fans due to an NFL rule that mandates the field level and the first eight rows of the stadium must be blocked off.
+However, a rep from the Eagles said the Fox Bet Lounge will not be open to fans due to an NFL rule that mandates that the field level and the first eight rows of the stadium must be blocked off.

-The lounge will also incorporate a fully-branded FOX Bet interactive activation room featuring wall-to-wall TV monitors, all-inclusive food and beverage options, as well as premium access and prime locations to watch player arrivals and live post-game press conferences.
+The lounge will also incorporate a fully branded Fox Bet interactive activation room featuring wall-to-wall TV monitors, all-inclusive food and beverage options, and premium access and prime locations to watch player arrivals and live post-game press conferences.